MileHacker Logo

 Major Airports Serving Vigo

-Vigo has its own airport, but nearby larger airports have more international connections.
-Vigo-Peinador Airport (VGO): About 8 km (5 miles) from the central area, VGO is the closest airport.
-It mainly handles domestic flights and a few international routes (London, Dublin, Paris, Lisbon).
+Vigo has its own airport, but nearby larger airports offer more international connections.
+Vigo-Peinador Airport (VGO): About 8 km (5 miles) from the city center, VGO is the closest airport.
+It mainly handles domestic flights and some international routes (London, Dublin, Paris, Lisbon).
 Santiago de Compostela Airport (SCQ): About 90 km (56 miles) north of Vigo, SCQ is a substantialr airport with more domestic and international connections across Europe.
 Many low-low-cost airlines operate here.
 Porto Francisco Sá Carneiro Airport (OPO): About 150 km (93 miles) south of Vigo, on Portuguese soil.
-OPO is a major international hub with many low-cost options and transatlantic flights.
+OPO is a major international hub featuring many low-cost options and transatlantic flights.
 Many international travelers choose Porto for better economy and more choice.

 Flight Information